bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     p.legend.label_text_font = "times"

 .. note::
-    The examples in this section depend on the open source NumPy library in order to more easily generate better data suitable for demonstrating legends.
+    The examples in this section use NumPy to more easily generate better data suitable for demonstrating legends.

 Location
 ~~~~~~~~